WilliamJaber/WilliamJaber/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on my personal config
-- 🌱 I’m currently learning python
+- 🤓 I’m currently learning Python.
+- 😊 It's always good to have help.
-- 👯 I’m looking to collaborate on "x" project
+- 🤝 I’m looking to collaborate in different projects.
-- 🤔 I’m looking for help with GitHub
-- 💬 Ask me about nothing
+- 💬 Never suppose always ask.
-- 📫 How to reach me: dm me
+- 📫 How to reach me: williamjaber94@gmail.com
-- 😄 Pronouns: will
-- ⚡ Fun fact: crazy
+- ⚡ Languages: Spanish, English & Arabic.
 -->